Skip to Content

 Black and dark brown mascara really flatter your eyes.

 Eyeliner are ideally black and dark brown.
 However, you may also look good in dark eggplant, deep pine, or Prussian blue.
-The most flattering eyeliner an eyeliner will be one similar to your eyelash color.
+The most flattering eyeliner will be one similar to your eyelash color.

 You can wear deeply intense colors and generally look best in deep red, deep berries, and purple shades.
 The color that looks best on you will depend largely on how dark your skin is.